In November 2019, Vancouver-based sound artist George Rahi completed a month-long Roundhouse residency – Frequencies.

 Here, there is no hierarchy of skill, knowledge or aesthetic; all are welcome to control an instrument that softly rings out across communal space.
 Often associated with traditions of European or religious power systems, the bell tower is reconfigured by Rahi as a platform for self-expression, discussion, and democratization.
 Instead of directing the music, as historical composers might have done, Rahi acts as the public’s personal technician, and facilitates dialogue around sound-related experience.
 More than a single artist’s presentation, George’s presence becomes an invitation.
 We are welcomed to reconnect to our public environment, exercise our ability to interact autonomously with our soundscape, and to consider the meanings of the sounds that surround us.
 Through a shared creation of sound, George reminds us that we are all players in a collective space, affecting the whole.

-George Rahi is a Vancouver-based composer and sound artist who creates provoking encounters with sound, space, and technology.
+About George: George Rahi is a Vancouver-based composer and sound artist who creates provoking encounters with sound, space, and technology.
 Using self-created instruments and installation-based methods, his work explores the sculptural aspects of sound and its relationships to various modes of listening.
 His work has been featured at SPEKTRUM (Berlin), Regenerative Feedback (Rotterdam), Fusebox Festival (Austin), Artificial Sonification (Matera), and the Elektronmusik Studion (Stockholm).
 He has facilitated instrument design workshops through the Hadden Park Fieldhouse, Western Front, and VIVO Media Arts Centre.
 He was a recipient of the 2018 R. Murray Schafer Soundscape award and holds an MFA degree from Simon Fraser’s School for the Contemporary Arts.

 By Heather Myers.
 Heather Myers is a mother and dance artist interested in facilitating the space between creative process, audiences, and communities.
 Throughout the fall of 2019 her arts management studies at Capilano University afforded her the privilege of learning from the art programming heroes of the Vancouver Park Board.